skip to main content

 Vacancy data are collected from each NHS Board for the number of vacant nursing and midwifery posts by the sub job family, agenda for change band, location of service delivery and vacancy length (less than 3 months, 3 - 6 months, and 6 months or more).

 Data in the survey are collected for a reduced number of sub job families compared with the sub job families reported in the staff in post data.
 The following staff in post sub job families are collected and reported under a grouping of "other" in the vacancy survey: bank, blood transfusion service, community children's nursing, sexual and reproductive health nursing, neonatal, NHS 24, specialist nursing, practice nursing, staff nursery, training and administration, and treatment room nursing.
-A full mapping is available.
+A full mapping is available in the Variables Guide.

 Data are provided by whole time equivalent.